codematters/Band-Set-List-Angular-Framework-Frontend-/README.md

 # SongClientFinal

 The Band Setlist application allows users to create a setlist to prepare for a band gig.
 The application uses CRUD methods allowing the user to add, edit, and delete their songs from the setlist.
+The frontend of the application was created using the Angular framework.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.